textnorms/address_text_norm/README.md

-# address_text_norm
+# Address Text Norm

-Text normalization for addresses
+You can dowload a list of valid Brazilian zip codes in this [link](https://www.qualocep.com/base-de-cep).